chrishawnm/Data-Skills-4-All/README.md

 - Implement a feature to display the SQL query used to fetch the data for answering the questions.
 - Display the relevant data in a data frame within the Streamlit app.
 - Ensure the chatbot is user-friendly and intuitive using the Streamlit chat widget.

+To Run (streamlit example R)
+   - download csv files
+   - run commented out code in your python ide starting in lines 24 to 38 this will create the pandas dataframes that then are ingested into a local sqlite database
+   - open terminal and navigate to where streamlit python file was downloaded , run the following command streamlit_example_r.py
+   - a browser window will show up with the application

 ![Image Alt text](/images/Streamlit_example_R.png "Optional title")